CPS-Cornell/course/docs/labs/Lab3/Lab3.md

 2. **Accelerometer**
     - Next measure the noise of the accelerometer.
 Collect a couple of seconds of accelerometer data and save it in a pickle or CSV file on your laptop.
 Avoid moving the XRP control board or causing any vibrations by bumping the table.
-    - Computer the standard deviations of all three axis of the control board.
+    - Compute the standard deviations of all three axis of the control board.

 ---